Pope decries indifference toward migrants, as he prays for the dead in the French port of Marseille

 He spoke in front of a monument made up of cross of Camargue, a symbol composed of a Christian cross, an anchor and a heart embodying faith, hope and charity.
 The words “to those who perished and disappeared at sea, victims of illegal immigration” were added to the memorial in 2010, after some migrants were saved from a shipwreck by a French ship.

+The Rev. José-Maria Cantal-Rivas, a priest in Algiers, Algeria, said it was a “very moving” moment to hear Francis' strong words at the monument, especially since he hears about young Algerians who leave their families behind.

+“Families come to tell me: ‘Our children have left for Spain.
+Is there any way of knowing if they arrived alive, if they’re in prison or if they’re in the morgue?
+Here are their names, the dates when they left,'” he said.

-After the new arrivals at Lampedusa last week, Italian Premier Giorgia Meloni resurrected calls for a naval blockade and announced new centers to hold those who don’t qualify for asylum until they can be sent home.
+After the new arrivals at Lampedusa last week, Italian Premier Giorgia Meloni resurrected calls for a naval blockade of Tunisia and announced new centers in Italy to hold those who don’t qualify for asylum until they can be sent home.

 European Commission President Ursula von der Leyen visited Lampedusa and backed Meloni’s call for beefed up naval missions to prevent departures from Tunisia, insisting that the European Union would decide who can enter the bloc, not human traffickers.

-France, for its part, beefed up patrols at its southern border with Italy, a few hours’ drive from Marseille, and increased drone surveillance of the Alps to keep newcomers from crossing over.
-With a European Parliament election set for next year and France’s far right challenging the centrist government’s policies, French government officials stood firm.
+France, for its part, increased patrols at its southern border with Italy, a few hours’ drive from Marseille, and mounted drone surveillance of the Alps to keep newcomers from crossing over.
+With a European Parliament election set for next year and France’s far right challenging the centrist government’s policies, French government officials refused to take any Lampedusa arrivals in.

-“France will not take in migrants from Lampedusa,” Interior Minister Gerald Darmanin said this week on French TV network TF1.
-“It’s not by taking in more people that we’re going to stem a flow that obviously affects our ability to integrate” them into French society, he said.

-Marseille’s archbishop, Cardinal Jean-Marc Aveline, who was born in Algeria and moved to France as a child, has said such “aggressive” measures weren’t the answer.
-But he said “naive” and peacenik speeches about everyone living together happily ever after weren’t helpful either.

 “And when political institutions forbid non-governmental organizations and also commercial ships that cross these waters from rescuing shipwreck victims, its an even more serious crime and violation of the most elementary international maritime law,” Aveline said.